kavuong/react-material-ui-tutorial/README.md

   * Skill Focus: Refactoring Code Using Reusable Components
 * step-3-editing-states: adding editing states to edit buttons
   * Skill Focus: State Management in React

+## Startup

+`npm install && npm start` will run your React app, on port 2000.

 This workshop has been presented at:
 * Spectra 4.0